-It’s also a good way of treating acne problems.
+It’s also a good way to treat acne problems.

 The alpha-hydroxy acid in tamarind works as a good exfoliating agent.
 Use it to clear up clogged pores and remove dead skin cells.

-Tamarind has antihistaminic properties that can help you with your asthma and cough caused by allergies.
+Tamarind has antihistamine properties that can help you with your asthma and cough caused by allergies.

-Since it is rich in vitamin C, it can boost your immune system to prevent common colds.
+Since it is rich in vitamin C, it can boost your immune system and prevent common colds.

-In a study conducted with rats, it’s been noticed that chronic inflammations indirectly affects the liver.
+In a study conducted with rats, it was noticed that chronic inflammation indirectly affects the liver.

-In addition, selenium with vitamin E can protect the lipid content in liver cells against free radical attacks.
+Also, selenium and vitamin E can protect the lipids in liver cells from damage caused by free radicals.

 These are just some of the health benefits of tamarind that I’ve found online.